nicolasrb2001/Client-Server-Application/README.md

 # Client Server Application
-This is a multi-threaded client server application that supports having multiple clients connected to a server and communicating with each other.
+This is my implementation of a multi-threaded client server application that supports having multiple clients connected to a server and communicating with each other.

 ### Motivation :rocket:
 ------------------